rBurgett/technoagorist.com/data/episodes/0012/notes.md

 I don't want the state to have my genetic information, I do not want my genetic information sold to advertisers, insurance companies or anyone else, and finally, I don't want to risk somebody else copyrighting my DNA.
 People might or might not find other ways to get that data from me, but the difference is consent.
 I don't consent.
 My body, my choice.

-This is Techno-Agorist, episode 12.
+This is TechnoAgorist, episode 12.